 The dividend voucher

-A quick tour of the contents of the dividend voucher and board minutes that FreeAgent generates.
+This article describes the dividend voucher and board minutes that FreeAgent generates for a dividend.

-Once the voucher and board minutes have been created, you need to print them out, fill in the gaps in the minutes which you'll see in just a moment, and have them signed by the chairman, and keep them safely.
+Once the voucher and relevant board minutes have been created, you need to print them out, fill in the gaps in the minutes or add the voucher to your existing meeting minutes, and have them signed by the chairman, and keep them safely.

 Where do I find these in FreeAgent?